OptiKey/OptiKey/README.md

 OptiKey is an assistive on-screen keyboard which runs on Windows and can be controlled using eye-tracking devices like TheEyeTribe and ITU GazeTracker.
 It can be used to replace a physical keyboard, control the mouse, and generate speech.
 The software includes a huge set of characters and symbols, support for word prediction and “swiping”, and a lot of customisable features such as visual themes, keyboard size, position, etc. It works out of the box once you have your eye-tracking device installed and allows selections to be made using physical buttons, dwell selection, etc. If you do not have an eye tracking device you can use OptiKey with a mouse.

-OptiKey can be downloaded for free and is fully open-source if you would like to change or improve anything.
+OptiKey can be downloaded for free and is fully open-source.

 # Getting Started